logicalclocks/feature-store-api/docs/integrations/databricks/api_key.md

 </p>

 !!! info
-    You are only ably to retrieve the API Key once.
+    You are only able to retrieve the API Key once.
 If you miss to copy it to your clipboard, delete it again and create a new one.

-## Quickstart API Key File
+## Quickstart API Key Argument

-!!! hint "Save API Key as File"
+!!! hint "API Key as Argument"
-    To get started quickly, without saving the Hopsworks API in a secret storage, you can simply create a file with the previously created Hopsworks API Key and place it on the environment from which you wish to connect to the Hopsworks Feature Store.
-That is either save it on the Databricks File System (DBFS) or in your Databricks workspace.
+    To get started quickly, without saving the Hopsworks API in a secret storage, you can simply supply it as an argument when instantiating a connection:

-    You can then connect by simply passing the path to the key file when instantiating a connection:
     ```python hl_lines="6"
         import hsfs
         conn = hsfs.connection(